kodekloudhub/golang/docs/01-getting-started/01-introduction-to-go.md

 1.  <details>
     <summary>What is the entry point in a Go program?</summary>

-    * The function that's decalred last
+    * The function that's declared last
     * The `main` function
     * Function imported by `fmt` package
     * The function that's declared first